It is a white, solid, aromatic, crystalline hydrocarbon, best known as the main ingredient in mothballs.

-They found that female mice exhibited some evidence of carcinogenic activity, based on a higher incidence of alveolar and bronchiolar adenomas of the lung; but male mice showed no evidence of carcinogenic activity.
+They found that female mice exhibited some evidence of carcinogenic activity based on a higher incidence of alveolar and bronchiolar adenomas of the lung.
+However, male mice showed no evidence of carcinogenic activity.

 Regarding rats, they found clear evidence of carcinogenic activity of naphthalene in male and female rats based on the increased incidence of respiratory epithelial adenoma and olfactory epithelial neuroblastoma of the nose.

-Naphthalene exposure caused significant increases in the incidence of non-neoplastic lesions of the nose in both male and female rats.
+Naphthalene exposure caused significant increases in non-neoplastic lesions of the nose in both male and female rats.

 More than 400 million people have an inherited condition called glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency).

-People exposed to naphthalene, especially in large amounts or over a long period of time, can experience one of many different types of side effects, including:
+People exposed to naphthalene, especially in large amounts or over a long period, can experience one of many different types of side effects, including:

 Hemolytic anemia – This is where red blood cells pop like a balloon.
-This includes hemolytic anemia in babies born to a mother who ate or smelled mothballs while pregnant.
+This includes hemolytic anemia in babies born to mothers who ate or smelled mothballs while pregnant.

 Other conditions are:

 - Falls, thus limiting your ability to see.